weiji14/cryospheric-data-lakes/docs/project_proposal.md

 The most exemplary example of fast glacier flow are when glaciers *surge*, characterized by an "abnormally fast flow of a glacier over a period of a few months to years, during which the glacier margin may advance substantially" [@CogleyGlossaryglaciermass2011, p.89].
 Recurring surge events are well documented in several small glaciers, the classical example being Variegated Glacier in Alaska [@EisenVariegatedGlacierAlaska2005].
 There has been little evidence however, for surges happening across broad regions of modern ice sheets [@Cuffeyphysicsglaciers2010, p.537].
-Isolated surge-type glaciers are found in some parts of East Greenland, initially considered to mostly exhibit Alaskan-type surges based on a hydrologic switch model [@JiskootSurgepotentialdrainagebasin2003], but later studies have shown that Svalbard-type surges based on a thermal switch model also applies to some glaciers in the region [@JiskootSurgesmallEast2009].
+Isolated surge-type glaciers are found in some parts of East Greenland, initially considered to mostly exhibit Alaskan-type surges based on a hydrologic switch model [@JiskootSurgepotentialdrainagebasin2003].
+Later studies have shown that Svalbard-type surges based on a thermal switch model also apply to some glaciers in the region [@JiskootSurgesmallEast2009].
-Surge-type glaciers have since been catalogued into two geographical supercluster centres (named Arctic Ring and High Mountain Asia), and the statistical analyses was used to postulate a new enthalpy cycle model [@SevestreClimaticgeometriccontrols2015].
+Surge-type glaciers have since been catalogued into two geographical supercluster centres (named Arctic Ring and High Mountain Asia), and statistical analyses used to postulate a new enthalpy cycle model [@SevestreClimaticgeometriccontrols2015].
 Optimal surging conditions are satisfied in environments that are not in the cold/dry and warm/humid extremes, but in an intermediate zone where enthalpy heat gains cannot be discharged effectively via heat conduction or meltwater discharge - a zone which includes the Antarctic Peninsula [@SevestreClimaticgeometriccontrols2015].
 The main trigger for surges in Antarctica appears to be from ice shelf breakups, with satellite observations confirming the acceleration of ice after the Larsen B ice shelf partially collapsed [@DeAngelisGlacierSurgeIce2003; @RignotAcceleratedicedischarge2004; @ScambosGlacieraccelerationthinning2004].
 It has been noted though that the surges were only limited to the major fast-flowing tributaries and not the slow moving ice piedmonts or smaller glaciers, showing how glacier dynamics are still governed by basal thermal conditions and subglacial hydrology [@DeAngelisGlacierSurgeIce2003].

 Observing water under the ice sheet is difficult due to the different materials involved (ice, water, rock) having different transmission properties.
-Surveying these features requires observing either mechanical wave (e.g. active seismic sounding) or electromagnetic wave (e.g. ground-penetrating radar) signals which are derived from an active or passive source, using sensors deployed on the ground, in the air, or onboard of satellites in space.
+Surveying these features requires studying either mechanical wave (e.g. active seismic sounding) or electromagnetic wave (e.g. ground-penetrating radar) signals.
+The waves may come from active or passive sources, and are detected using sensors deployed on the ground, in the air, or onboard of satellites in space.
 We know that subglacial water exists in three ways: 1) subglacial lakes; 2) subglacial channels; 3) subglacial aquifers [@ColleoniSpatiotemporalvariabilityprocesses2018].
 The first direct documented subglacial lake was detected in 1967 using airborne radio-echo sounding [@RobinInterpretationRadioEcho1969] from a joint programme between the UK Scott Polar Research Institute, the US National Science Foundation and the Technical University of Denmark, cumulating in the first subglacial lake inventory of 17 lakes [@OswaldLakesAntarcticIce1973], followed by a second inventory with 77 lakes  [@SiegertinventoryAntarcticsubglacial1996] and a third inventory with 145 lakes [@SiegertrevisedinventoryAntarctic2005].
 Since then, large (10+ km in diameter) 'active' subglacial lakes have been detected based on vertical surface displacements using radar interferometry [@GrayEvidencesubglacialwater2005], laser altimetry [@Smithinventoryactivesubglacial2009] and optical image differencing [@FrickerActiveSubglacialWater2007], resulting in a fourth inventory that includes 379 lakes [@WrightfourthinventoryAntarctic2012] with more discoveries following [e.g. @WrightEvidencehydrologicalconnection2012; @WrightSubglacialhydrologicalconnectivity2014; @RiveraSubglacialLakeCECs2015; @KimActivesubglaciallakes2016; @SmithConnectedsubglaciallake2017].
 Satellite and airborne surveys however, provide limited detail on the subglacial hydrological system, and we need ground based systems to resolve the location of hydrological structures not just directly under the ice but inside of the bedrock as well.
-At Subglacial Lake Whillans for example, radar [@ChristiansonSubglacialLakeWhillans2012] and active seismic [@HorganSubglacialLakeWhillans2012] surveys were conducted to constrain the stratigraphic thickness of the ice and water bodies as part of the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) project [@TulaczykWISSARDSubglacialLake2014].
+At Subglacial Lake Whillans for example, radar [@ChristiansonSubglacialLakeWhillans2012] and active seismic [@HorganSubglacialLakeWhillans2012] surveys were conducted to constrain the stratigraphic thickness of the ice and water bodies as part of the Whillans Ice Stream Subglacial Access Research Drilling (WISSARD) project [@TulaczykWISSARDSubglacialLake2014] by timing how long it takes for the waves to reflect off various layers.
-These geophysical surveys are further complemented by passive magnetotelluric [@WannamakerStructurethermalregime2004] and controlled-source electromagnetic methods [@DuganSubsurfaceimagingreveals2015] that measure electrical conductivity, which can not only detect ice-water boundaries but also map deeper groundwater present in subglacial aquifers [@Keyfeasibilityimagingsubglacial2017].
+These standard geophysical surveys can be further complemented by passive magnetotelluric [@WannamakerStructurethermalregime2004] and active controlled-source electromagnetic methods [@DuganSubsurfaceimagingreveals2015] that measure electrical conductivity, a technique that can not only detect ice-water boundaries but also map deeper groundwater present in subglacial aquifers [@Keyfeasibilityimagingsubglacial2017].
 Typically, a detailed subglacial hydrology study would integrate most of these methods, using multiple ground-based electromagnetic geophysical techniques, constrained using seismic and airborne geophysical data, to detect, delineate and quantify water beneath the ice sheet [@SiegertAntarcticsubglacialgroundwater2018].

 ### Ice Sheet Modelling

 "All models are wrong; the practical question is how wrong do they have to be to not be useful." [@BoxEmpiricalmodelbuildingresponse1987, p.74].
 An ice sheet model in its most primitive form has to capture two processes: 1) climatic-basal mass balance [@CogleyGlossaryglaciermass2011, p.
-29], 2) ice flow [@CogleyGlossaryglaciermass2011, p.
+29]; and 2) ice flow [@CogleyGlossaryglaciermass2011, p.
 42].
 For each process being modelled, there are many methods ranging from simple or complex that are used to approximate the physical reality of an ice sheet.
 The choice of which scheme to choose depends on factors like the amount of computational power available, spatial resolution of the grid, the length of the time period the stimulation will run for, and how accurate the results need to be with the physical world.